Leading child sexual abuse lawyers fighting for the rights of minors who have suffered harm in South Carolina.

 Some notable child sexual abuse cases that have been reported include:

-- In 2012, the state of Washington’s Department of Social and Health Services entered a settlement to pay $2.85 million to settle a lawsuit by a woman who had been sexually abused by her father as a teen.
+- In 2012, the state of Washington’s Department of Social and Health Services entered a settlement to pay 2.85 million dollars to settle a lawsuit by a woman who had been sexually abused by her father as a teen.
 According to her lawsuit, the Department failed to protect her, returning her to his care after receiving reports that he had molested and served alcohol and drugs to minor girls.

-- In the summer of 2014, a school district in the San Jose, California, area agreed to pay $14 million to two women who sued over sexual abuse they suffered at the hands of a high school biology teacher.
+- In the summer of 2014, a school district in the San Jose, California, area agreed to pay 14 million dollars to two women who sued over sexual abuse they suffered at the hands of a high school biology teacher.
 An investigation showed that the school district failed to investigate reports of abuse and that the then-principal, assistant principal, and superintendent all failed to report the teacher’s abuse.
 The school district also paid out a $4.65 million settlement in 2013 to two other women who were sexually abused by the science teacher.